maxomatic458/bedwa-rs/README.md

 > [!NOTE]
-> Parts of the server logic will be seperated into [this](https://github.com/maxomatic458/valence-extra) repository (to make them more reusable).
+> Parts of the server logic will be separated into [this](https://github.com/maxomatic458/valence-extra) repository (to make them more reusable).
 > So a rewrite will probably happen before larger features can be added.

 # Bedwa-rs